How to install Ubuntu on your Windows computer

 Boot from the installation media

 - Reboot your computer with the USB flash drive (or DVD-R) inserted in your computer.
 The Ubuntu installer should start instead of Windows.
-If it doesn't, you should change your computer's boot device sequence in your BIOS setup so that your USB (or DVD-R) is ordered above your hard drive.
+If it doesn't, change your computer's boot device sequence in your BIOS setup so your USB (or DVD-R) is ordered above your hard drive.
 When the installer boots successfully, you will see the Ubuntu loading screen.

 - At the welcome screen, choose Install Ubuntu.

 - On the next screen, you can choose whether you want updated software packages to be downloaded while you install Ubuntu.
 What option you choose is up to you (you can always do it later).
-Either way, this might be a good time to make sure that your installer connects to the Internet.
+Either way, this might be a good time to make sure your installer connects to the Internet.
 Use the network icon in the systray in the top-right of the window to adjust or configure your networking settings.
 If you use Wi-Fi, you can use this interface to connect and authenticate to your wireless network.

 - Choose an installation type.
 If you want to install Ubuntu as a dual-boot option with Windows, select Install Ubuntu alongside Windows.
 Click Continue.